Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

 - *DatabricksClusterName*: the name of the cluster to be used.

 Now, this `predict` function is usable by Taipy inside a scenario.
-A potential integration into the configuration is as followed:
+A potential integration into the configuration is as follows:

 ```python
 from taipy.config import Config